fglab-tech/benda/README.md

 Tree = Node | Leaf

-# The `bend` decorator will introspect and translate the function to HVM/Bend
+# The `bjit` decorator will introspect and translate the function to HVM/Bend
 # code, replacing it with a wrapper that converts the Python-level types of the
 # inputs and result value, Numba-style.

-@bend
+@bjit
 def sum_tree(tree: Tree) -> u24:
   match tree:
     case Leaf(value=value):